wkgcass/Latte-lang/ltls.md

 * methods' default access modifier is `public`

 ##3.6 Cast
 `number` , `string` and `bool` literals can only be parsed into limited types, and might produce a compiling error.
-In other circumstances, `LessTyping` supports a large range of type casting methods when compiling and at runtime.
+In other circumstances, `Latte` supports a large range of type casting methods when compiling and at runtime.

 * `number` without dot can be `int`, `long`, `short`, `byte`, `double`, `float` and their boxing types
 * `number` with dot can be `double`, `float` and their boxing types